 Strategy 3 :Supply & Demand Strategy (Power Zones)

-Trades on key levels of support and resistance.
-Lower probability of trade setup but higher reward than pin bar reversal when the trade is executed.
+This strategy trades on key levels of support and resistance.
+It’s a lower probability of trade setup but higher reward than pin bar reversal when the trade is executed.
 There may be more losing trades than winning trades, but the winning trades tend to be big wins and is, therefore, can be a very profitable strategy…

 These tend to be currency pair charts at multi-year high’s and lows and are supported by institutional bodies such as central banks and therefore reliable.